ozzann/my-vagrant/README.md

 ### GitHub repositories

-   There are three GitHub repos take part in the whole process.
+   There are three GitHub repos taking part in the whole process.

    First and foremost is [C# Ping server app](https://github.com/ozzann/basic-ping-server).
 It containes C# source code, some tests which will be run on Jenkins and a Docker file.
    The good test for the app like this is just call a curl command checking a response from a server.
 So, the tests are bash scripts which run a Docker container and then curl the server.